 What Is Title IX?

-a comprehensive federal civil rights law enforced by the U.S. Department of Education Office for Civil Rights.
+Title IX of the Education Amendments of 1972 is a comprehensive federal civil rights law enforced by the U.S. Department of Education Office for Civil Rights.
 Title IX prohibits discrimination on the basis of sex and gender (including discrimination based on gender identity or failure to conform to stereotypical notions of masculinity or femininity) in federally funded education programs.
-Under Title IX, such discrimination can include sexual harassment and interpersonal violence including: stalking, dating violence and sexual violence.
+Under Title IX, such discrimination can include sexual harassment and other sexually prohibited conduct including: sexual assault, stalking, dating violence, domestic violence, sexual violence and sexual exploitation.
 These terms are referred to collectively here as sexual misconduct.

 Dallas College’s Sexual Misconduct Policy

 Dallas College is committed to ensuring equal access to education in an environment free from discrimination, including sexual misconduct.
 To that end, we have developed a comprehensive